Family Dinner Topic: What Word Would You Choose to Guide You in the New Year?

 Wellness

-After some introspection and discussion, each of my family members thought about a word that resonates with us.
-On New Years Day, we’ll decide on our words and tuck them into our intention jar.
+After some introspection and discussion, each of my family members thought about a word that resonated with them.
+On New Year’s Day, we’ll tuck them into our intention jar.
 Who knows what the coming year will bring, but starting with intention feels grounding and inspiring to me.

 About Jessica Speer: